coffe/QuickTube/README.md

 ![QuickTube Menu](https://raw.githubusercontent.com/wulffern/QuickTube/main/img/QuickTube.gif)
 *(Note: Screenshot may refer to an older version.
 New UI is even cleaner!)*

+## ⚠️ Compatibility Note

+**This version has been primarily tested on Linux.**

+While the code is written in Python and should technically run on other platforms, it has **not yet been verified on macOS or Windows**.
+*   **macOS & Windows:** Support is experimental.
+Dedicated build scripts (`.bat` / `.sh`) and testing for these platforms are planned for a future update.

 ## ✨ Features

 *   **📺 Stream & Download:** Instantly stream video/audio via `mpv` or download in best quality using `yt-dlp`.